StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/change-status-alert.md

 This topic provides step-by-step instructions for changing the [status](../../../administration/status/about-statuses.md) of an [alert](../alerts/about-alerts.md) in TheHive.

+{!includes/access-change-status-alert.md!}

+## Procedure

+1. Find [the alert](../alerts/search-for-alerts/find-an-alert.md) you want to update.

+2. In the alert description, move through the **Status** section in the left panel.

+    ![Status](../../../images/user-guides/analyst-corner/alerts/change-status-alert.png)

+3. Select the new status from the dropdown list.

     !!! tip "Why can't I find a status?"
         If you can't find the status you need, it may be due to one of the following reasons:
         - The status isn't available from the alert description page.
 Statuses linked to the *In progress* stage are available only when [starting work on an alert](../alerts/alerts-description/actions.md#start).
 Statuses linked to the *Closed* stage are available only when [closing an alert](../alerts/alerts-description/actions.md#close).
         - The status doesn't exist yet, or someone may have deleted or hidden it.
 Contact someone with admin-level permissions to [create it](../../../administration/status/create-a-status.md) or [restore it](../../../administration/status/change-visibility-of-a-status.md).

-{!includes/access-change-status-alert.md!}

-## Procedure

-1. Find [the alert](../alerts/search-for-alerts/find-an-alert.md) you want to update.

-2. In the alert description, move through the **Status** section on the left panel.

-    ![Status](../../../images/user-guides/analyst-corner/alerts/change-status-alert.png)

-3. Select the new status from the dropdown list.

 4. Select **Save**.